jesse99/rparse/README.md

 has been parsed.
 They return a result that is either passed or failed.
 If passed the result includes a new state record and a generic T value.
 If failed the result consists of the input state and an error string.

-Most of the built in parse functions take more than just a state argument.
-Those extra arguments must be bound before the parse function can be composed with other functions.
-For example, `bind(repeat_one, _, hex_digit)` creates a parser that consumes one or more hexadecimal digits.

 The library has been tested with Rust from github as of April 2010 (i.e. post 0.2).

 ## Example